 Product liability insurance protects companies in the event that the products they have manufactured injure someone or cause property damage.
 In the case of ...

-K&K's Product Liability Program was developed exclusively for the sports, leisure and ... of Insurance, -, $7,500 minimum account premium (Products Liability).
+K&K's Product Liability Program was developed exclusively for the sports, leisure and entertainment industry with emphasis on automobile, motorcycle, sports ...

 If your business sells or manufactures a product, you may understand the risks that arise while selling such goods to customers.
 Errors may occur while production, resulting in your business selling unsatisfactory products.
 These mistakes may be something as small as a different color, or as serious as an injury-causing flaw.
 In order to protect against lawsuits that arise from such errors, businesses are recommended to examine whether product liability insurance is right for them.

 Product liability insurance is a type of insurance that is commonly obtained by manufacturers, distributors, retailers, and any party that produces and sells a tangible product.
 Without protection, a lawsuit can greatly harm the company, even causing it to go out of business.
 Therefore, it is recommended that businesses look into whether product liability insurance will protect their assets, employees and reputation.